Picovoice/leopard/README.md

 ## AccessKey

 AccessKey is your authentication and authorization token for deploying Picovoice SDKs, including Leopard.
 Anyone who is using Picovoice needs to have a valid AccessKey.
-YOU MUST KEEP YOUR AccessKey SECRET!
+You must keep your AccessKey secret.
 You would need internet connectivity to validate your AccessKey with Picovoice license servers even though the voice recognition is running 100% offline.